rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 ### Environment Configuration

-We need to store our variables like username, password, port numbers etc. We store that in an environment file (`.env`).
+We need to store our variables like username, password, port numbers, etc. We store that in an environment file (`.env`).
 In our application, we use `Dotenv` module that loads environment variables from a .env file into process.env.

 Create a new file `.env` at the root of the `server` folder.
-Make sure that you DO NOT check in this file to the github or any other sourcecode.
+Make sure that you DO NOT check in this file to the Github.

 Here is our `.env` file looks like.